SriharshithaSadhu/nl2sql/README.md

      - "Count records grouped by grade"

 4. **Review Results**
-   - Generated SQL query
-   - Query results in a table
+   - Query results displayed in an easy-to-read table
    - Interactive visualizations (for numeric data)
-   - Natural language summary
+   - Natural language summary explaining what the data shows
+   - User-friendly error messages if something goes wrong

 5. **Check History**
-   - View all previous queries in the "Query History" tab
+   - View all previous questions and their results in the "Query History" tab

 ## 🔧 Technical Details